 What are the most popular freeze-dried dog food brands?

-The market for these products is widening owing to concerned pet-parents who are a lot more aware of their pet’s needs.
+The market for these products is widening owing to concerned pet parents who are a lot more aware of their pet’s needs.
 They understand that their dogs need optimum nourishment.
 At the same time, this nourishment needs to come from foods that are convenient for them to feed.
 Slaving over a hot stove or waiting for frozen meats to thaw isn’t an option in today’s busy life.
-Enter the world of freeze-dried foods: they are raw, hygienic, have longer shelf lives, easier to store and provide way more nutrition than your average commercial dog food!
+Enter the world of freeze-dried foods: they are raw, hygienic, have longer shelf lives, are easier to store, and provide way more nutrition than your average commercial dog food!